martinusso/ini.net/README.md

 If you got something that's worth including into the project please [submit a Pull Request](https://github.com/martinusso/Ini.Net/pulls) or [open an issue](https://github.com/martinusso/Ini.Net/issues) for further discussion.

+## License

+This software is open source, licensed under the The MIT License (MIT).
+See [LICENSE](https://github.com/martinusso/Ini.Net/blob/master/LICENSE.txt) for details.